 I also like adding a combination of parsley and basil but basil alone is what’s more commonly used.

 Again, feel free to use what you have on hand.
-Ciambotta doesn’t discriminate when it comes to vegetables!
+Ciambotta, like this Mexican vegetable soup recipe, doesn’t discriminate when it comes to vegetables!

 HOW TO MAKE THIS CIAMBOTTA RECIPE